- PH292/3: Immune Evasion in Host-Pathogen Interactions

 - PH265: Molecular Parasitology (Fall)

-- Molecular virology, pathogenesis, and epidemiology of dengue
+- Molecular virology, pathogenesis, immunology, epidemiology, and control of dengue

 - Epidemiology of influenza in tropical countries